algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 ## (optional) Gacha

-One of the ways we could incentivize users to repeatedly came back to the website is to create an advent calendar.
+One of the ways we could incentivize users to repeatedly come back to the website is to create an advent calendar.
-As giving out through trough the internet is rather difficult, a gacha system can be put in place.
+As giving out chocolate trough the internet is rather difficult, a gacha[^6] system can be put in place.

 This calendar must be accessible and visible on the home page.